ansible/ansible/docs/docsite/rst/playbooks_conditionals.rst

       - command: /bin/still/something_else
         when: result|skipped

-      - yum:
-          name: package_name
-          state: latest
-        register: package_installed

-      - command: /bin/other/thing
-        when: package_installed|changed

-.. note:: As of Ansible 2.2, the complete list of task state filters available for use with when statements is:
+.. note:: The complete list of task state filters available for use with when statements can be found here: :doc:`_test_task_results`

-    failure
-    failed
-    success
-    succeeded
-    change
-    changed
-    skip
-    skipped

 Note that was a little bit of foreshadowing on the 'register' statement.
 We'll get to it a bit later in this chapter.